NOAA forecasts busy Atlantic hurricane season, with at least 3 major storms - NewsBreak

 “The majority of fatalities we see from hurricanes come from storm surge,” Criswell said.
 “Again, it’s incredibly important that individuals take time to understand what their risk is.”

-The post NOAA forecasts busy Atlantic hurricane season, with at least 3 major storms appeared first on Florida Phoenix .
+The post NOAA forecasts busy Atlantic hurricane season, with at least 3 major storms appeared first on Louisiana Illuminator .

 Comments / 0